levy9527/ivy-english/advanced-english/16-what-time-is-the-best-time.md

 Worse, it maybe an insult to others, as if to say, "your time is not that important".
 This attitue borders on sin!

 Being late may cause a bad result.
 Here're examples:
-1. In business, you may lost your chance to promotion
+1. In business, you may lost your chance to getting promotion
 2. In social dates, you may rejected by others to get along with them
 3. In school class, you may give a bad impression on your teacher and your classmates